Grass Awns in Dogs: A Deadly Summer Danger

 - Learn what different types of grass awns look like, and which can be found in your area

 - Keep potentially dangerous weeds out of your yard

 - Walk your dog on a leash

-- Use protective gear, such as a vest, for dogs who spend a lot of time outdoors in summer
+- Use protective gear, such as a vest, in case your dog spends a lot of time outdoors in summer

-Unfortunately, grass awns or grass seeds from various types of plants like barley and wheat can present a serious threat to our dogs in the summertime.
-The awn is a thin, sharp, spikey and barbed extension of the flower or ear of the grass, designed to latch on to nearby surroundings thereby spreading the seed of the plant.
-When the sharp ends of grass awns penetrate a dog’s body, injury, illness, infection and even death can result.
+Unfortunately, grass awns or grass seeds from various types of plants like barley and wheat can be a serious threat to dogs in summer.
+Awns are thin, sharp, spiky and barbed extensions of the flower or ear of a grass, designed to latch on to what’s nearby and spread its seeds.
+When the sharp ends of grass awns penetrate a dog’s body, it can lead to injury, illness, infection and – in extreme cases – death.

-For best results, remove grass awns from your dog’s coat whenever you see them.
-If the awn is in your dog’s nose, or has punctured your dog’s body, then a trip to the vet is needed.
-Do not attempt to remove the awn yourself, as this could lead to breakage and further issues like infection and inflammation.
-In the worst case scenario, grass awns in dogs can migrate throughout the dog’s body, causing damage to vital organs, and deteriorating the health of your furry friend.
+To keep your buddy safe, remove grass awns from your dog’s fur whenever you see them.
+If the awn is in your dog’s nose, or has punctured your dog’s body, take a trip to the vet.
+Do not attempt to remove the awn yourself, as this could cause it to snap and leave a small bit of it in your dog.
+This can lead to further issues like infection and inflammation.
+In the worst case scenario, grass awns in dogs can travel throughout your dog’s body, causing damage to vital organs, and hurting your furry friend’s health.

 You can keep your dog safe from grass seeds by walking them on a leash to prevent them from running through grass, or tracking them with a GPS tracker.
-If they are outdoors often, then a covering such as a vest or another type of protective gear is helpful.
-Inspect your dogs for grass awns after they’ve spent time outside, and keep fur between their toes trimmed.
+If they are outdoors often, a vest or other type of protective gear can come in handy.
+Inspect your dogs for grass awns after they spend time outside, and keep the fur between their toes trimmed.